Super Bowl VII: Background

+Host selection process

 The NFL awarded Super Bowl VII to Los Angeles on March 21, 1972, at the owners' meetings held in Honolulu.
 For the first time, multiple Super Bowl sites were selected at a single meeting, as hosts for both VII and VIII were named.
 Five cities, Los Angeles, Houston, Miami, Dallas, and New Orleans, prepared serious bids, while San Francisco (Stanford Stadium) withdrew from the running a week prior to the vote.
 After nine deadlocked votes, Bud Adams recommended awarding two consecutive sites.
 This compromise mirrored an idea brought up in 1971 by representatives from Miami.
 Los Angeles won on the ninth ballot, while second place Houston was named the host for VIII.
 In order to accommodate the game, the Pro Bowl was shifted from Los Angeles Memorial Coliseum to Texas Stadium for 1973.

 Miami Dolphins

 The Dolphins went undefeated during the season, despite losing their starting quarterback.
 In the fifth game of the regular season, starter Bob Griese suffered a fractured right leg and dislocated ankle.
 In his place, 38-year-old Earl Morrall, a 17-year veteran, led Miami to victory in their nine remaining regular season games, and was the 1972 NFL Comeback Player of the Year.
 Morrall had previously played for Dolphins head coach Don Shula when they were both with the Baltimore Colts, where Morrall backed up quarterback Johnny Unitas and started in Super Bowl III.

 But Miami also had the same core group of young players who had helped the team advance to the previous year's Super Bowl VI.
 (The only Dolphins starter in Super Bowl VII over the age of 30 was 32-year-old Nick Buoniconti.)
 The Dolphins still had a powerful running attack, spearheaded by running backs Larry Csonka, Jim Kiick and Eugene "Mercury" Morris.
 (Morris, who in previous seasons had been used primarily as a kick returner, took over the starting halfback position from Kiick, who had been the starter the previous four years.
 However, the more-experienced Kiick would start in Super Bowl VII.)
-Csonka led the team with 1,117 yards and six touchdowns.
+Csonka, who had the best season of his career, led the team with 1,117 yards and six touchdowns.
 Kiick contributed 521 yards and five touchdowns, and also caught 21 passes for 147 yards and another touchdown.
-Morris, a breakaway runner, rushed for 1,000 yards, caught 15 passes for 168 yards, added another 334 yards returning kickoffs, and scored a league-leading 12 rushing touchdowns.
+Morris, a breakaway runner, rushed for exactly 1,000 yards, caught 15 passes for 168 yards, added another 334 yards returning kickoffs, and scored a league-leading 12 rushing touchdowns.
 Overall, Miami set a record with 2,960 total rushing yards during the regular season, and became the first team ever to have two players rush for 1,000 yards in one season.
 Miami led the NFL in points scored (385).
+Since 1972, only six other teams have had two 1,000 yard rushers in the same backfield, but the Dolphins are the only one of those seven to make it to and win the Super Bowl.